Plague and Other Yersinia Infections

 Septicemic plague may occur with the bubonic form or without the bubonic form (called primary septicemic plague) as an acute, fulminant illness.

-Abdominal pain, presumably due to mesenteric lymphadenopathy, occurs in 40% of patients.
+Abdominal pain, presumably due to mesenteric lymphadenopathy, occurs in many patients (2).
+Some patients present with diarrhea.
 Disseminated intravascular coagulopathy, gangrene of the extremities (hence, the name Black Death), and multiorgan failure eventually develop.

 Septicemic plague may be fatal before bubonic or pulmonary manifestations predominate.